-\paragraph{Prompt Examples.} The face-centric prompts used for face generation can be categorized into nine classes.
+The face-centric prompts used for face generation can be categorized into nine classes.
 Tab.~\ref{tab:evaluate_prompts} presents two example prompts for each category due to space constraints.
 We ensured equal numbers of prompts for male and female subjects.
-The prompts for face customization are a subset of those used for face generation.

-\paragraph{Degradation Scheme.} We construct two synthetic degradation pipelines to mimic real-world degradation.
+The prompts for face customization are a subset of those used for face generation. \textbf{Degradation Scheme.} We construct two synthetic degradation pipelines to mimic real-world degradation.
 The first is first order pipeline following previous works~\cite{chen2020learning,wang2021towards,wang2023dr2} which can be expressed as

 High-quality images are degraded through a series of operations, including blurring, downsampling, additive Gaussian noise, and JPEG compression, with respective probabilities of 70\%, 100\%, 20\%, and 70\%.
 The blur kernel is randomly selected from Gaussian, Average, Median, and Motion blur.
 The interpolation method is randomly selected from Nearest, Linear, Area, and Cubic interpolation.
 The downsampling scale factor is randomly chosen from 4, 8, or 16.
 The second is a second-order degradation pipeline from previous work~\cite{wang2021realesrgan}.